joaks1/au-bootcamp-git-intro/README.md

     ![Github fork button](util/images/github-fork-button.png)

-    After a few seconds, the team member that forked should be looking at their copy of the repo in their Github account account.
+    After a few seconds, the team member that forked should be looking at their copy of the repo in their Github account.

 1. Next, the person that forked the repo needs to add their team members as
     collaborators: